Cellane/chalk/_drafts/how-to-get-a-free-ssl-certificate-for-your-github-pages-site.md

-HTTPS* to *On*, *Automatic HTTPS Rewrites* to *On* and if you care about your site's [SSL Labs rating](https://www.ssllabs.com/ssltest/)[^1], you may want to go through the configuration of the *HTTP Strict Transport Security (HSTS)* option; however, be **very careful** with the last one, read through all the warnings Cloudflare shows you and verify that Cloudflare already issued a SSL certificate for your domain (issuing may take a few minutes, and after all, you *just* signed up for the service -- so if the certificate is not ready yet, just be patient and return in a while :crocodile:) and that HTTPS is working correctly for your domain.
-I personally recommend first verifying that everything truly works, waiting a few days during which you test just HTTPS alone and if everything seems fine and dandy, go for the HSTS option.
+HTTPS* to *On*, *Automatic HTTPS Rewrites* to *On* and if you care about your site's [SSL Labs rating](https://www.ssllabs.com/ssltest/)[^1], you may want to go through the configuration of the *HTTP Strict Transport Security (HSTS)* option; however, be **incredibly careful** with the last one, read through all the warnings Cloudflare shows you and verify that Cloudflare already issued a SSL certificate for your domain (issuing may take a few minutes, and after all, you *just* signed up for the service -- so if the certificate is not ready yet, just be patient and return in a while :crocodile:) and that HTTPS is working correctly for your domain.
+I recommend first verifying that everything truly works, waiting a few days during which you test just HTTPS alone and if everything seems fine and dandy, go for the HSTS option.
 In order to score an A+ grade on the test, you need to set HSTS's *Max-Age* attribute to at least 6 months.

 [^1]: If you want to improve your SSL Labs rating even further, you should add
     `CAA` DNS records for `comodoca.com`, `digicert.com` and `globalsign.com`
     issuers by following [this short tutorial](https://support.cloudflare.com/hc/en-us/articles/115000310792-Configuring-CAA-Records-).

 And that should do the trick!
-I very much recommend going through the entire administration panel at this point -- there is a ton of hidden and useful features.
+I truly recommend going through the entire administration panel at this point -- there is a ton of hidden and useful features.
 In fact, let me briefly mention my favourite ones.